calicratis19/SDC/CarND-Behavior_Cloning/Readme.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* Readme.md or writeup_report.pdf summarizing the results
+* Readme.md summarizing the results

 ####2.
 Submssion includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing